makstyle119/singular-plural.js/README.md

 # Singular-Plural.JS

-> A Simple Library to convert singular to plural with all the grammar rules
+> A Simple Library to convert singular to plural with all the grammars rules

 ## Install